blackflag27/drip-scheme/Tail-Call-Elimination.md

 Drip Scheme doesn't always completely follow the standard in that it's support for tail call elimination depends on it's backend.

-For example in C++ tail call elimination is completely up to the compiler.
-(Though maybe with gotos I can do this myself) I should also consider trampolining, and chicken style stack checking.
+For example in C++ tail call elimination is can be done either with compiler optimizations with -foptimize-sibling-calls, with trampolining, or with Appel's method a la chicken scheme.